-This fitness, health and exercise course gives you the skills, expertise and relevant vocational qualifications for employment in the leisure industry.
-It also provides knowledge required to progress onto the HND Fitness, Health and Exercise programme or HND Coaching and Developing Sport.
+This fitness, health and exercise course gives you the skills, expertise and relevant vocational qualifications for employment in the fitness and leisure industry.

 This course contains practical elements which you must be physically fit to undertake.